Tillered Docs

 FieldDescription

-nameHuman-readable name for the peer
+nameHuman-readable alias for the peer

 Other peer attributes (public key, peer ID, etc.) are immutable and cannot be changed.